sekmo/tic_tac_toe/README.md

 ## How does it work?

-When running `tic_tac_toe.rb` we initialize a new Game instance, setting its status to "not finished", then we create a new board.
-Finally we ask for the player names and we assign a random player.
+When running `tic_tac_toe.rb` we initialize a new Game instance, setting its status to "not finished", then we assign to the game a new board.
+Finally we ask for the player names and we decide randomly which player comes first.

-We run turns calling the `#do_turn` on the game instance, until the game gets the status "victory" or "draw".
+We run turns calling `do_turn` on the game instance, until the game gets the "victory" or "draw" status.

 On every turn we ask the current player for a position to mark, then we switch the player at the end of the turn.
-Before switching the player for the next turn we check for any victories to congratulate to the current user.
+Before switching the player for the next turn we check for any victories to congratulate to the current user, and if the board is full and the game hasn't got the "victory" status, we set the game status to "draw".

 ## Considerations

-Currently the board has 9 empty cells when it's initialized, and when we send `drop_marker_at(1, "X")` to the board, it calls in turn `put_marker("X")` on its first cell.

 At the moment some classes are not very cohesive.
-For instance the `Game` class stores data and deal with IO.
-Maybe it would be nice to experiment with the "Entity- Boundary-Interactor" pattern.
+For instance the `Game` class stores data and deals with IO.
+It might be interesting to experiment with the "Entity- Boundary-Interactor" pattern.

 ## Todo

-- Change `cells` for `positions` in Board, remove the `Cell` class
+- Rename `Cell` to `Position` (integrate position concept in Board?)
 - Get the first player to always have the "X" symbol
+- Extract the presentation from Board
+- Decouple the state from the presentation in Game